 In its FY22 Budget, the State of California established a Community Economic Resilience Fund (CERF).
-According to relevant trailer bill language (California Dept of Finance, 2021), CERF aims to "provide financial support to high-road transition collaboratives to design and implement region- and industry-specific economic transition strategies, with a specific focus on supporting high-road employers, quality job creation, and accessible career pathways into future-looking industries."
-In particular, the program is also structured to "support processes for shared problem solving and advocacy that shall provide durable and effective for advancing longterm prosperity and equity."
+According to relevant bill language (California Dept of Finance, 2021), CERF provides funding to "establish and support high road transition collaboratives in designing regionand industry-specific economic recovery and transition strategies."
+This would be implemented by providing "planning grants to establish and support at least one collaborative per region in areas that have had disproportionate impacts due to COVID-19 and would provide implementation grants on a rolling and competitive basis to fund economic recovery" and additionally provides outcome and reporting requirements.

+In particular, the program is also structured to "support transparent and inclusive processes for shared problem solving to advance long-term prosperity and equity."
 Key to this approach is bill language that stipulates that the collaboratives shall include balanced representation from "labor, business, community, government, and other stakeholders, including, but not limited to, education, philanthropy, and workforce partners."